 The Department for Work and Pensions (DWP) and local authorities will also continue to deliver some benefits in Scotland.

 Social Security Scotland will put dignity, fairness and respect at the heart of everything we do.

-Cash payments to help with some of the costs of having children and a payment card for food.
+Cash payments to help people in Scotland with some of the costs of having children and a payment card for food.

 An extra payment for carers in Scotland who already get Carer's Allowance on a particular date.

-Provides support for the extra costs that a child with a disability might have.
+Provides support for the extra costs that a child with a disability in Scotland might have.

 Money to help pay for funeral and burial or cremation costs if you live in Scotland.

-An annual payment for 16, 17 and 18 year olds who give care to someone else.
+An annual payment for 16, 17 and 18 year olds in Scotland who give care to someone else.